lastbestdev/lastbestdev.github.io/README.md

 - [album 3](https://open.spotify.com/album/71On7h3S7yH5D0Td6YNw1t?si=afACF2oNSmWfWN6S_n1IYQ): Passage Du Desir by Johnny Blue Skies - Sturgill Simpson

 ## and more...
 I am a fantasy football commissioner, Green Bay Packers diehard fan, and more...

 Please see my [GitHub account README](https://github.com/lastbestdev) for more info about me, or email [brad.nerdgrizzly@gmail.com](mailto:brad.nerdgrizzly@gmail.com) if you want to contact me directly.

-Thank you for taking the time to visit my site! :)
+Last, thank you for taking time to visit my site! :)